alexey1607/scalyr-community/how-to-monitor-nginx-the-complete-guide.md

 ## Digging in Deeper

-These 15 metrics constitute the most critical Nginx metrics, and if you monitor and alert as we've outlined above, you can rest eas(ier) knowing you've covered a majority of failure scenarios.
+These 15 metrics constitute the most critical Nginx metrics, and if you monitor and alert as we've outlined above, you can rest easy(er) knowing you've covered a majority of failure scenarios.
 Of course every environment is different, so your specific needs may vary (and batteries won't be included, etc. etc.)

 Be sure to check out our [In-Depth Guide to Nginx Metrics]() to learn about the complete list of measurable Nginx metrics so you can customize your monitoring to suit.